somms/TaxaImporter/README.md

   - Finds a species match in Observation using a local database or their website.
 Authorship verification is only available with the database option
   - **Path**: /Observation/ObservationSpeciesProcessor
   - **Options**:
     - `datasource`: The datasource config name to use for a database connection.
 If omitted, it will use the website to do the check.
 This datasource should be a database connection.
 CSV is not supported.
+The database should contain a table with the species download available in the "This Site > Downloads" menu of old.observation.org
     - `author_search`: If the Authorship is included in the species search to avoid problems with homonyms (two species with the same name).
 It will work only if the datasource parameter is included, because the website does not allow search by author-
 - **Observation GBIF Species Import Processor**:
   - Calls to the GBIF import species form in Observation.org, that will try to add the Species to Observation.org